jabberjabberjabber/koboldapi-python/README.md

 4. **Resource Management**: For large files or batch processing, consider using async methods and proper cleanup.

 5. **Image Processing**: Set appropriate max_dimension and quality parameters based on your model's requirements.

-## Contributing

-Contributions are welcome!
-Please check our GitHub repository for guidelines.

-## License

-Apache License 2.0